Build a Mock Robot

 Connect to your mock robot with your code

-The easiest way to get started writing an application with Viam’s SDKs is to use the boilerplate code on the CONNECT tab.
+The easiest way to get started writing an application with Viam’s SDKs is to use the sample code on the CONNECT tab.

-Navigate to your machine’s page on the Viam app, select the Code sample page on the CONNECT tab, select your SDK language (this tutorial uses Python or Go), and copy the boilerplate code.
+Navigate to your machine’s page on the Viam app, select the Code sample page on the CONNECT tab, select your SDK language (this tutorial uses Python or Go), and copy the sample code.

-This code snippet imports all the necessary libraries, is pre-populated with your machine credentials, and sets up a connection with the Viam app in the cloud.
-Next, paste that boilerplate code into a file named index.py or index.go in your code editor, and save your file locally.
+This code snippet imports all the necessary libraries, is pre-populated with your machine cloud credentials, and sets up a connection with the Viam app in the cloud.
+Next, paste that sample code into a file named index.py or index.go in your code editor, and save your file locally.

 You can now run the code.
 Doing so verifies that the Viam SDK is properly installed, that the viam-server instance on your machine is live, and that the computer running the program is able to connect to that instance.